Devenc234/blog-webapp/README.md

-# Code Beautiful
+# My-Notebook
 > A blog app

 Blog made in Django web framework in backend and Bootstrap in front.
 It also have newsletter feature.
-Have a look <a href="https://code-beautiful.herokuapp.com" target="_blank">CodeBeautiful</a>.
+Have a look <a href="https://my-notebook.herokuapp.com" target="_blank">My-Notebook</a>.

 ## Installation